Genesiss Hospital Our Treatment Arrow icon pointing right

 When should I see a urologist for bladder symptoms?

-If symptoms persist, recur, or include fever, blood in urine, retention, or ongoing leakage, urologist evaluation is recommended.
+If symptoms persist, recur, or include fever, blood in urine, retention, or ongoing leakage, a urologist evaluation is recommended.

 Other General Urology Services